diefenbach/django-lfs/docs/user/management/shop/actions.rst

     Adds a new action.

 Delete Action
-    Deletes the current displayed action.
+    Deletes the currently displayed action.

 View Shop
-    This opens the front page of the shop in pop-up window to quickly check the added action without the need to leave management interface.
+    This opens the front page of the shop in a pop-up window to quickly check the added actions without the need to leave the management interface.

 Sort Actions
-    In order to sort actions, hold it on the handle and drag and drop it to the position you want the it to be.
+    In order to sort the actions, hold an action on the handle within the navigation on the left and drag and drop it to the position you want it to be.

 Data
 ====